MetaSkills.net

 Ken Collins My name is Ken Collins and the concept for my blog reflects a big theme in my work ethic, working smarter not harder.
-The best way to accomplish that is to build tools.
-Poor programmers complain about their tools, good ones build tools to do the work for them.
-Since I am a problem solver and tool builder by nature, the term MetaSkills which is a play on meta programming seemed to best describe me.
+The best way to accomplish that is to build tools on solid foundations.
+Poor programmers complain about their tools, good ones build them.
+Since I am a problem solver and builder by nature, the term MetaSkills which is a play on meta programming seemed to best describe me.
+MetaSkills are beyond reason, highly coupled to imagination, and never ever found on a resume or taught in school.

 My History